ToyioUdoete/IbetuFarm/README.md

  # IbetuFarm project
-**IbetuFarm**
-# Constra - Free bootstrap construction template

-**Welcome to Ibetu Mixed Farm: Your Online Gateway to Freshness!**

-**Ibetu Mixed Farm is a vibrant website showcasing the bounty of our Akwa Ibom-based farm.
+**Ibetu Mixed Farm is a vibrant website showcasing the bounty of an Akwa Ibom-based farm.
 We cultivate a diverse range of crops and livestock using sustainable practices, bringing you the freshest, highest-quality produce directly from our land to your table.
 Explore our seasonal offerings, learn about our commitment to the environment and community, and order farm-fresh goodness delivered directly to your doorstep.
 This website is built with(_Constra - Free bootstrap construction template,👉🏻[View Live Preview](https://demo.themefisher.com/constra/)).
 I was able to read an understand to the best of my knowledge and edit this template to my fittings**

 <!-- demo -->